RS-Mind/rsclasses/README.md

 Cards for ROUNDS focused on adding variety with vanilla stats

 ### **NOTICE:**
 I will not be able to work on this mod for a very long time.
-Feel free to update this mod to fix any bugs with cards, but please do not add content if this occurs.
+Feel free to update and reupload this mod to fix any bugs with cards, but please do not add content to this mod.
+At the same time, this is under MIT license, so do whatever you want.

 ## Current Card List: